List of Stargirl characters: Dr. Shiro Ito / Dragon King

 Dr. Shiro Ito / Dragon King (season 1; guest season 2; portrayed by Nelson Lee) is a close ally of the ISA and the father of Cindy Burman.
 A controversial scientist who hides his reptilian face and experiments on himself and his patients.
 He was originally an Imperial Japanese war criminal from WWII who was supposedly executed for his crimes before secretly falling in with the ISA.
 Dragon King helped Ultra-Humanite by taking his brain out of Delores Winters and placing it in the body of an albino gorilla that was found by Congo Bill.

 Dragon King meets with Icicle to discuss his support for the Injustice Society's plans involving a machine the latter is building and Shade betraying the group.
 While he considers late member Wizard to be vile, Dragon King gets Icicle's approval to obtain Wizard's body for further experiments.
 Dragon King is also concerned with the possibility of Brainwave's son Henry King Jr. developing powers of his own, to the point of forcing his daughter Cindy Burman to date King in order to keep watch over him.
 Dragon King's suspicions prove correct when Cindy fights Stargirl and King uses psychic powers to knock them down after getting caught in the crossfire.
-Stargirl leads the Justice Society of America in an attack on the Injustice Society's subterranean headquarters, during which they discover Dragon King had acquired reptilian traits.
-During the JSA's second attack on the Injustice Society, Dragon King is fatally wounded by Cindy who slashes him in the back.
+Stargirl leads the JSA in an attack on the Injustice Society's subterranean headquarters, during which they discover Dragon King had acquired reptilian traits.
+During the Justice Society's second attack on the Injustice Society, Dragon King is fatally wounded by Cindy who slashes him in the back.

 In season two, Dragon King appears in Cindy's flashback watching her from the shadows.
 Then he appears in the Shadowlands with his drones where he tries to complete her.

 In season three, Shiv, Mike, and Jakeem find Dragon King's body in one of his labs where its brain was removed.
 They find that it was placed inside Ultra-Humanite's albino gorilla body as he goes on the attack.
 While fighting the heroes, Dragon King is turned into a plush white gorilla by Jakeem Williams and Thunderbolt.

 Zeek

-Zeek (portrayed by King Orba) is the owner of a junkyard that Pat befriends when looking for scrap metal to make use of.
-He is also shown to be a fan of Dungeons & Dragons.
+Zeek (portrayed by King Orba) is the owner of a junkyard.
+Pat befriends him when looking for scrap metal to make use of.

-In season two, Zeek finds out about S.T.R.I.P.E. and starts to aid the JSA.

-In season three, Zeek still helps out the JSA.
-He was also shown to develop a crush on Maria Carmen Saravia.
-Zeek later gives Jakeem advice at how he should perform a wish.